3F/web.vsSBE/Developer Zone/New Component.md

     }
 }
 ```
-**Note**: the regular expression used for this example it's a variant of implementation i.e. you can use anything else what you like... for example:
+**Note**: the regular expression it's only as variant of implementation i.e. you can use anything else what you like... for example:

 ```
 #!csharp